igakigongo/js-todo-app/README.md

 To begin customizing the software from an IDE follow these steps:

-First Run
+First Run in the project root folder
 ```shell
 npm dev

 ```

-Then open the index page in the browser to view your changes.
+Then check the index page generated under the dist folder, open the page in the browser to view the application.
 For a more optimized build with webpack use the script tagged with production in the `package.json` file

 ```shell